swarmzilla/swarm2k/README.md

 # Contribution Proposal

-**656** nodes left for [#DockerSwarm2000](https://twitter.com/hashtag/DockerSwarm2000)!
+**We are now beyond 2,000 nodes already!
+Thank you for all of your contributions.**
+You can still adding nodes to join our cluster.
 We put your name, your company and link here in the table below.

 | Name | Company | Number of Nodes Expected to Contribute |
 | ------------- |:-------------:|:-----:|